Body Friendly Design The Principles of Kitchen Ergonomics

 Kitchens should work for every user, not just the primary user, and certainly not just a hypothetical "average" user.

 Look at knee space as an example.
-Designing for persons in a wheelchair requires knee space under the countertop so the individual can get close enough to the countertop to work.
+Designing for wheelchair users requires knee space under the countertop so the individual can get close enough to the countertop to work.
+Yet, it's also beneficial to able-bodied users because it allows them to sit on a comfy rolling stool while cooking or washing up.

 Safety at the Forefront